stagerightlabs/stagerightlabs.com/storage/content/utility-containers-for-php.md

 ---
 title: Utility Containers for PHP
 date: 2024-12-28
-summary: Leverage bash functions and docker containers to allow for quick access to tools like PHP and node without installing them locally.
+summary: Leverage bash functions and docker containers to allow quick access to tools like PHP and Node without installing them locally.
-tags: PHP
+tags: PHP, Docker
 ---

 I have found that after using Docker for a while the idea of installing programming libraries directly on my development machine undesirable; my preference is to use Docker for everything I can and keep the host machine as clean as possible.
 However, there are still times when having quick access to node or to PHP can be handy, and when those tools are not installed I feel friction in my productivity flow.